tybens/leilanibender.com/README.md

 # Deployment
-The general deployment process usually involves running `yarn build` and then `firebase deploy` for firebase hosting.
+The general deployment process involves running `yarn build` and then `firebase deploy` for firebase hosting.

 ### Analytics
 An analytics service such as Google Analytics will give you a script that should be added to `public/index.html` in the `footer` element.